-The Master of Science in Counseling Psychology is a 60-credit hours degree program designed to provide specialized education in the field of counseling psychology.
-The program is designed to help graduates meet the educational criteria required for licensed mental health counselors in Kansas and Missouri.
+The Master of Science in Counseling Psychology from Avila University is a 60-credit hours degree program designed to provide specialized education in the field of counseling psychology.
+The program is designed to help graduates career development to meet the educational criteria required for licensed mental health counselors in Kansas and Missouri.

 |PY 605||The Helping Relationship|